zusizusi/autoware.universe/system/autoware_default_adapi_universe/document/autoware-state.md

 This is the correspondence between AD API states and autoware states.
 The launch state is the data that this node holds internally.
+For the routing state arrival, the first 2.0 seconds correspond to ArrivedGoal, the rest correspond to WaitingForRoute.

 ![autoware-state-table](images/autoware-state-table.drawio.svg)